-Step Task Description gets in Define: You can use the predefined Directory Search action that gets installed with the Identity Manager User Application as-is.
+Step Task Description 1 Define: You can use the predefined Directory Search action that gets installed with the Identity Manager User Application The entities and attributes you allow users to search. as-is.
 You can modify it, or you can create your own.
 How you display the results list.
-For more information, see "Setting Search List preferences" on page 365.
+For more information, see "Setting Search List preferences" on page 361.

 Step Task Description 2 Verify that the set of entities and attributes for searching are defined in the directory abstraction layer.
-For more information, see Section 1.2.2, "Directory Abstraction Layer," on page 32.
+For more information, see Section 1.2.2, "Directory Abstraction Layer," on page 29.
 3 Determine how you want users to access the portlet.
 Do you want users to launch this portlet from an existing or a new page?
-For more information about pages, see Chapter 6, "Page Administration," on page 207.
-4 Set preferences for the portlet.
+For more information about pages, see Chapter 6, "Page Administration," on page 203.
+4 Set pref Set preferences for the portlet.
 Preferences for the search list portlet let you define: • The attributes displayed for each results list format.
 The results list display format that a search produces. • The default sort order for the results list formats.
-For more information, see Section 14.2.2, "Setting Search List preferences," on page 365.
+For more information, see Section 14.2.2, "Setting Search List preferences," on page 361.
 5 Test your settings.
 Verify that the results lists show the desired attributes.
-6 Set eDirectoryTM rights and establish eDirectory rights: any indexes needed to enhance performance.
-To execute a search: The user performing the search needs Browse rights to any users or objects being searched.
-To save a search (for non-Administrative users): Trustee of the organizational unit and the organization where they will be executing the search. • User requires write, self, and supervisor rights.
+6 Set eDirectory rights and establish any indexes needed to enhance performance. eDirectory rights: To execute a search: The user performing the search needs Browse rights to any users or objects being searched.
+To save a search (for non-Administrative users): Trustee of the organizational unit and the organization where they will be executing the search.
+User requires write, self, and supervisor rights.
 Performance enhancement.
 The performance of the search can be improved by adding an eDirectory value index to the attribute on which the search is based.

-For more information on defining different results list display formats, see Section 14.2.2, "Setting Search List preferences," on page 365.
+For more information on defining different results list display formats, see Section 14.2.2, "Setting Search List preferences," on page 361.